Tawnygoody/MS2-World-of-Rugby/TESTING.md

 - Submit enquiry form without entering "Email Address", to reveal "Please fill out this field" message.
 - Submit enquiry form without entering "Your Query", to reveal "Please fill out this field" message.
 - Submit enquiry form with all fields filled out, to reveal "Thankyou for your enquiry" alert and ensure contact form has been cleared.
+- Ensure modal is scrollable when content is greater than the device height.

 ## Difficulty Modal